tonystevenj/vae-celeba-pytorch-lightning/README.md

 Valinna VAE implemented in pytorch-lightning, trained through Celeba dataset.
 The mse loss used is 'sum' instead of 'mean'.

-Need further optimize.
-But for now, we can see the result of sampling is close to training result.
+Need further optimization, but for now, we can see the result of sampling is close to training result.
 Which tells the theory works pretty good.

 Link to the paper: https://arxiv.org/abs/1312.6114